Images are taken from the source column. Copyright belongs to their respective owners.

 Takumi: The same we did for the characters: I had Kitagawa compose the music to be “unforgettabl after hearing it only once”.

-Eshiro: By the way, the mini soundtrack included in the double pack Dai Gyakuten Saiban 1 & 2 -Naruhodō Ryūnosuke no Bōken to Kakugo- (“The Grand Turnabout Trial 1 & 2 – The Adventures and Resolve of Naruhodō Ryūnosuke-") contains tracks from both games, so please keep an ear out for the music.
+Eshiro: By the way, the mini soundtrack included in the double pack Dai Gyakuten Saiban 1 & 2 -Naruhodō Ryūnosuke no Bōken to Kakugo- (The Great Ace Attorney 2: Resolve) contains tracks from both games, so please keep an ear out for the music.

 Eshiro: I think you have a lot you want to tell about the scenario, but be careful you give away much (laugh).